Home > Short-Term Health Insurance > Ohio Short-Term Health Insurance

 - Certain care must be covered, including mammograms, autism spectrum disorder treatment, and newborn care.

-While Ohio statute does not technically define short-term health insurance plans, the policies essentially have to be non-renewable, as they would otherwise have to conform to all of the state’s rules that apply to regular individual major medical plans.
+While Ohio statute does not technically define short-term health insurance plans, the policies cannot exceed 364 days in duration, or else they would otherwise have to conform to all of the state’s rules that apply to regular individual market medical plans.

 Short-term health insurance in Ohio can be purchased by residents who meet the underwriting guidelines used by insurers.
 This generally means applicants under 65 years old (some insurers put the age limit at 64 years) who are in fairly good health.